ubuntu/authd/docs/reference/index.md

 ## Groups

-Learn more about managing groups with authd and MS Entra ID.
+Managing groups of users that need the same access and permissions to resources is supported by the MS Entra ID broker for authd:

 ```{toctree}
 :titlesonly: